Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Related Work

 \subsection{GPU-Driven Control and Device-Initiated Communications}

-A significant bottleneck in large-scale model execution is the overhead of CPU involvement in managing GPU execution and communication.
-ARK~\cite{hwang2023ark} proposes a GPU-driven framework that reduces the CPU's role in scheduling and launching GPU kernels.
-Libraries built on NVSHMEM~\cite{nvshmem} enable communication to be initiated directly from the device.
-NCCLX~\cite{si2025collective} leverages this model, using lightweight GPU threads to parallelize the preparation of remote direct memory access (RDMA) operations.
-DeepEP~\cite{liu2024deepseek}, a communication library tailored for Mixture-of-Experts LLMs~\cite{jiang2024mixtral}, also utilizes NVSHMEM to manage its expert parallelism efficiently.
-However, despite these efforts, popularly used frameworks such as vLLM and PyTorch still rely on CPU-driven coordination.
-LithOS~\cite{coppock2025lithos} redesigns the OS-GPU interface by atomizing long-running kernels into smaller units, enabling preemptive scheduling that can reduce head-of-line blocking from control-plane delays.
-Other approaches leverage spare CPU resources for distributed training~\cite{jiang2020unified}.
+GPU-driven execution and device-initiated communication aim to remove the CPU from the critical path.
+ARK~\cite{hwang2023ark} reduces the CPU's role in scheduling and launching kernels; NVSHMEM~\cite{nvshmem} enables device-initiated communication, with NCCLX~\cite{si2025collective} parallelizing remote direct memory access (RDMA) setup via lightweight GPU threads and DeepEP~\cite{liu2024deepseek} managing MoE expert parallelism~\cite{jiang2024mixtral}.
+Yet widely used frameworks such as vLLM and PyTorch still rely on CPU-driven coordination.
+LithOS~\cite{coppock2025lithos} redesigns the OS-GPU interface by atomizing long-running kernels for preemptive scheduling, reducing control-plane head-of-line blocking.
+Other work leverages spare CPU resources for distributed training~\cite{jiang2020unified}.